-I should probably go back (I am so ADD), the kick-off event for DFW Spring ’16 was Red Pearl, a fashion comedy movie by Stacy Barton and Jessica McGaugh.
-The comedy-drama movie with fashion overtones is based in Colorado and is about Scarlet (Desira Pesta), a recent transplant from Ohio fresh out of fashion school.
-She’s having difficulty making friends professionally and personally and she’s nursing a broken heart as well.
+I should probably go back; the kick-off event for DFW Spring ’16 was Red Pearl, a fashion comedy movie by Stacy Barton and Jessica McGaugh.
+The comedy-drama movie with fashion overtones is based in Colorado, and is about Scarlet (Desira Pesta), a recent transplant from Ohio fresh out of fashion school.
+She’s having difficulty making friends professionally and personally, and she’s nursing a broken heart as well.
 Project Runway’s Mondo Guerra makes an appearance as her mentor and I thought he was in attendance, but it turned out that the gentleman I mistook as Guerra was not.
-One would have expected him to turn up for the premiere of a movie that he is in but…
+One would have expected him to turn up for the premiere of a movie he is in, but…

 My favorite performances were from Scarlet’s creepy apartment manager (William Leiren), and her married lover and neighbor (Matt Block), whom I met at the fashion show.
 He walked right past us and I said, “He’s cute,” and my daughter/photographer said, “That’s that guy from the movie, her neighbor.”
 Being who I am, I ran after him.
-He’s all kinds of cute, that movie does not do him justice.
+He’s all kinds of cute.
+That movie does not do him justice.
 He was beyond charming and very funny.
-He was also one of the models participating in the show.
+He was also taking part in the shows.

 Back to the show…